Wednesday June 11th 2014

 I headed back across the bay.
 The game finished too late to get any fast boats so the chunderfest wasn't even an option.
 I got the slow boat back over to Bom Despacho, a beautiful journey as the sun set.
 From there I got a bus to Valença, on a bus so air-conditioned that I was suffering with the cold.
 We got to Valença after the last boat had left for Morro.
 I found a place to stay, and got the boat back out to the island early the next morning.

-I spend a couple of days on the island, enjoying the world cup atmosphere.
+I spent a couple of days on the island, enjoying the world cup atmosphere.
 It was pretty awesome, with fans from all over the world watching every game.
 There had been protests across Brazil about the costs of the world cup, and in São Miguel do Gostoso I'd sat in an almost empty bar to watch Brazil play Croatia in the opening game.
 But here, for Brazil's second game, they had set up a big screen in the town square, and huge crowds came to watch.
 The atmosphere seemed good.

 Finally it was time for my world cup adventure to end.
-After a couple more days chilling out on Morro, enjoying relaxing on the beach and in the bars, I got a boat to Atracadouro, bus to Mar Grande and then one final ferry across the bay.
+After a couple more days chilling out on Morro, enjoying relaxing on the beach and watching games in the bars, I got a boat to Atracadouro, bus to Mar Grande and then one final ferry across the bay.
 I got a flight from Salvador to São Paulo, and from there back to the cold winter in Santiago.
 As we landed back in Chile, the fans on board gave another "Chi-chi-chi!
 Le-le-le!".
 Chile had beaten Australia, and then beaten Spain to send the champions out and book their own place in the knockout stages, but for us fans, the world cup was over.